4n6kween/PlistParser/README.md

-# Plist4n6
+# PlistParser

-Plist4n6 is a shell script that extracts timestamps in Property Lists into an sqlite database.
+PlistParser is a shell script that extracts timestamps in Property Lists into an sqlite database.
 It will run on a decompressed directory or a parsed Itunes Backup.
 This project was written as a quarantine hobby, so please be forgiving if it is badly written as I have no background in programming.

 This script was tested on MacOS Catalina 10.15.7.